Head of Department: Miss Christina Pugsley

 We give girls the opportunity for individual and group work to advance the skills required to collaborate effectively with their peers and teachers, and to encourage debate and discussion, to develop informed opinions and to be able to support them using reasoned arguments.
 In addition, we encourage girls to show initiative, perseverance and independence of thought.

-The Science department offers a huge variety of science enrichment opportunities for every year group in the school.
+The Science Department offers a huge variety of science enrichment opportunities for every year group in the School.

-Girls in the Lower School can take part in many trips, events and competitions across the Sciences, which they all thoroughly enjoy!
+Girls in the Lower School can take part in many trips, events and competitions across the sciences, which they all thoroughly enjoy!
 Recently we have attended the Salters’ Festival of Chemistry at Reading University, Exploring Engineering at Rutherford Appleton laboratories, We the Curious in Bristol, and were lucky enough welcome Dr Harkup to give the Junior Science Society lecture “Mad, Bad and Dangerous to know”.
-In the Lent term a series of Science workshops are usually offered on selected Saturday afternoons, which are great fun!
+In the Lent term, a series of science workshops are usually offered on selected Saturday afternoons which are great fun!

-One particular highlight in Upper School is STEM Day.
+One particular highlight for the Upper School is STEM Day.
 Organised by the Science Department, STEM Day brings together a programme of workshops and interactive sessions related to science, technology, engineering and maths topics and we invite local schools to participate.
 Our most recent STEM Day included contributions from Bletchley Park and Bloodhound Land Speed Record.

 Another special opportunity in the Sixth Form is the Engineering Education Scheme.
 The programme links students with local companies to work on real scientific, engineering and technology projects.

 Miss Christina Pugsley is Head of Science and Head of Biology.